NickCrews/ibis-widget/README.md

 # Ibis-Widget

-A lightweight Jupyterwidget for viewing (and later filtering, sorting, searching) [Ibis tables](https://github.com/ibis-project/ibis)
+A lightweight Jupyterwidget for searching and viewing (and later filtering, sorting, etc) [Ibis tables](https://github.com/ibis-project/ibis)

 No dependencies besides `anywidget` and `ibis-framework`